Industrial Radiography Safety Program

 Fig. 1 – Examples of Industrial Radiography devices

 The radiation sent by the IR device penetrates the material and is absorbed in different degrees depending on the density of the material.
 An image is obtained and analyzed to determine the existence of holes, cracks, defects, etc. The main advantage of this method is a clear picture of the structure being inspected.
 The main disadvantage is the need to evacuate persons in a relatively large area to prevent radiation exposure.
-Due to this disadvantage, if the area cannot be evacuated (e.g.: hospitals), a Ground Penetrating Radar is used.
+Due to this disadvantage, if the area cannot be evacuated (e.g.: hospitals), a Ground Penetrating Radar (GPR) or other methods are preferred.

-When a clear image of the inspected structure is required, and the surrounding area can be evacuated, the Industrial Radiography method is used.
-All Industrial Radiography scanning projects need a permit approved by the U of T Radiation Protection Service.
+When a clear image of the inspected structure is required and the surrounding area can be evacuated, the Industrial Radiography method may be utilized.

 The GPR system uses non-ionizing radiation (Radio Frequency) to perform similar inspections on concrete structures.